China's COVID spike not due to lifting of restrictions - WHO director | Health

 - China

-"There's a narrative at the moment that China lifted the restrictions and all of a sudden the disease is out of control," he said.
 "The disease was spreading intensively because I believe the control measures in themselves were not stopping the disease.
 And I believe China decided strategically that was not the best option anymore."

-The challenge for China in getting the virus under control is ensuring an adequate number of people are vaccinated, he said.
+Beijing started pivoting away from its signature "zero-COVID" policy this month after protests against the economically damaging curbs championed by President Xi Jinping.

+The sudden loosening of restrictions has sparked long queues outside fever clinics in a worrying sign that a wave of infections is building, even though official tallies of new cases have trended lower recently as authorities eased back on testing.
+In its most recent

+COVID report for the week to Nov.
+27, the WHO said China had reported increasing hospitalisations for four consecutive weeks.

+"So the challenge that China and other countries still have is: are the people that need to be vaccinated, adequately vaccinated, with the right vaccines and the right number of doses and when was the last time those people had the vaccines," said Ryan.
+WESTERN VACCINE

 The elation in China that met the changes in policy allowing people to live with the virus has quickly faded amid mounting concerns about surging infections because the population lacks "herd immunity" and has low vaccination rates among the elderly.
+WHO's senior epidemiologist Maria Van Kerkhove said the UN agency was providing technical advice to China and Ryan said there were open channels.

+Among the first major announced deals in which a Western drugmaker will supply China with COVID therapies, China Meheco Group Co Ltd said on Wednesday it would import

+and distribute Pfizer's oral COVID-19 treatment Paxlovid.
 Earlier in the briefing, WHO chief Tedros Adhanom Ghebreyesus said he was "hopeful" that the pandemic, which has killed more than 6.6 million people since it emerged in Wuhan, China three years ago, will no longer be considered a global emergency some time next year.
-"It's a very hard thing to say three years into a pandemic that there are still significant gaps," said Ryan noting that many countries have dismantled their testing and surveillance strategies which are critical for tracing the virus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)